ddotsdot/project-scheduling-code/README.md

 # multi-mode resource-constrained project scheduling

-This repository will soon provide the implementation which was used to generate the computational results presented in _Continuous-Time Formulations for Project Scheduling With Multiple Modes_ (currently under review) by <a href="https://orcid.org/0000-0002-8977-9414">David
+This repository will soon provide the implementation which was used to generate the computational results presented in _Continuous-Time Formulations for Multi-Mode Project Scheduling_ by <a href="https://orcid.org/0000-0002-8977-9414">David Sayah<img  src="https://orcid.org/sites/default/files/images/orcid_16x16.png" style="width:1em;margin-left:.3em;"></a>.
-Sayah<img  src="https://orcid.org/sites/default/files/images/orcid_16x16.png" style="width:1em;margin-left:.3em;"></a>.
+The paper is currently under review.

 ## Optimization Tools